adgellida/chocolateyautomaticpackages/ReadMe.md

 * orwelldevcpp - not automatic yet
 * rmprepusb - not automatic yet
 * rollbackrx - not automatic yet
-* systemninja - not automatic yet
-* tinytask - not automatic yet
-* tuneuputilities - not automatic yet
-* ultraiso - not automatic yet

 ##manual by now - problems with not updated version on website showed##